CORNEAL SENSITIVITY TESTING IS KEY TO NK DIAGNOSIS

 CONSIDERATIONS FOR STAIN WITHOUT PAIN

-- Punctate epithelial keratitis (PEK), also referred to as superficial punctate keratitis (SPK) or punctate epithelial erosions (PEE) (Stage 1)
+- Cloudy or irregular corneal epithelium; punctate epithelial keratitis (PEK), also referred to as superficial punctate keratitis (SPK) or punctate epithelial erosions (PEE)

-If these signs don’t respond to standard therapeutic options, it may be an indicator of neurotrophic keratitis (NK) and warrant further diagnostic evaluation.1
+If these signs don’t respond to therapy, it may be an indicator of neurotrophic keratitis (NK) and warrant further diagnostic evaluation to assess for decreased corneal sensitivity.1

 IT’S IMPORTANT NOT TO NUMB THE EYE WHEN PERFORMING STAINING.

-If numbing drops must be used, make a note in the patient’s record to perform corneal sensitivity testing during their next visit.
+If numbing drops must be used, make a note in the patient’s record to perform corneal sensitivity testing during their next visit before using topical drops.

 An alternative to using vital dyes combined with anesthetic drops is using vital dye staining strips, which apply a controlled amount of dye, allowing for better visualization of the corneal surface.5 If the patient does not react to the strip touching the eye, it may be indicative of impaired corneal sensitivity and a sign of NK.1